Unitystation-fork/Unitystation-WikiV2/docs/1_HowToInstallGame/1_HowInstall.md

-﻿To play, you need to download two items.
+To play, you need to download two items.

 The StationHub, at launch you will have to create an account, validate the email you received and connect.